com-480-data-visualization/Olympic1500/README.md

 The website is hosted by [Github](https://github.com/laetitia-wilhelm/laetitia-wilhelm.github.io) Pages.

-You can directly access to it with this [link](https://laetitia-wilhelm.github.io/index.html)
+You can directly access it with this [link](https://laetitia-wilhelm.github.io/index.html)

 **Structure**